Anatomy of single-field inflationary models for primordial black holes: General considerations

-We stress that all the listed phases are present in single-field models for PBHs~\footnote{Potentials with several nearby features, \eg, rapid oscillations~\cite{Cai:2019bmk}, are an exception.}, and, strictly speaking, one should not credit a single phase for the peak in the power spectrum.
+We stress that all the listed phases are present in single-field models for PBHs considered here, and, strictly speaking, one should not credit a single phase for the peak in the power spectrum.
 Although the power spectrum reaches its height for modes that exited during the USR phase in quasi-inflection point models shown in Fig.~\ref{fig:example_models}, the evolution of these modes is critically affected by the previous T1 phase, and the spectrum is also tightly linked to the following CR phase via the Wands duality.
 In models with downward steps~\cite{Kefala:2020xsx, Inomata:2021uqj, Dalianis:2021iig, Inomata:2021tpx, Cai:2021zsp}, in which the enhancement is dominantly due to the "fast" rolling of the inflaton at the step, the downward step is preceded by a USR phase, during which the field slows down by Hubble friction, and finally transitions to an SR phase (or, by our current conventions, to a CR phase) dual to the USR.
+As an exception, in models with multiple features appearing in rapid succession, the phases listed above may overlap or interact with each other in a non-trivial way~\cite{Tasinato:2020vdk} leading to qualitative differences from the scenarios considered here.